blackshadowsama/panoptic-scene-graph-generation/README.md

 ### Environment

-Install the [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) package manager.
-In the folder that contains this README, run `poetry install`.
+Install [uv](https://docs.astral.sh/uv/getting-started/installation/).
+In the folder that contains this README, run `uv sync`, then activate the environment using `source .venv/bin/activate`.

-Alternatively, you can use pip to install the different packages manually.
-However, using Poetry is recommended.
+Alternatively, you can use pip to install the different packages listed in the `pyproject.toml` file manually.
+However, using uv makes things a lot easier!

 ### Data